jinaga/BlogMaui/script/README.md

 ### Create a Bundle ID

 Run the Python script `apple-bundle-id.py` to create a bundle ID.
-This script outputs the bundle ID.
-Save this ID as you will need it later.

 ```bash
 python apple-bundle-id.py
 ```

 If the script fails with a 409 error, then the bundle ID already exists.
-You can list the bundle IDs to find the ID:
+You can list the bundle IDs to verify:

 ```bash
 python list-bundle-ids.py